Ensembl/ensembl-cdm-docs/src/docs/gene_allele.md

 # GeneAllele

-The GeneAllele data type contains the information to represents a locus, the genomic region where a allele is located.
+The GeneAllele data type contains the information to represent a locus, the genomic region where a allele is located.
 It will have at least one Transcript data type.
 `GeneAllele` has the following fields:

 | Field                 | Type                | Description                         |